NFDI4Microbiota/nfdi4microbiota-knowledge-base/CONTRIBUTING.md

 4. Select the `Create new branch` option and add a branch name which includes the name of the edited file and the [issue number](#github-issues) (if available)
 5. Press the `Propose changes` button
 6. Write a comment briefly describing the changes you have made
-7. Press the `Create pull request` button
+7. Assign the pull request to `Mahdi Robbani`
-8. A member of the NFDI4Microbiota team will then review and add your changes to the Knowledge Base
+8. Press the `Create pull request` button

 [Here](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) is a guide to editing files on GitHub if you need futher help.